 Our ranitidine cancer lawyers are presently investigating the link between numerous types of cancer and the use of Zantac.
 We strongly believe there is a causal link between Zantac and liver cancer.
 The CDC has expressly stated that NDMA can prove harmful to the livers of both humans and animals

-The liver along with our heart is one of the most important organs.
+The liver, along with our heart, is one of the most important organs.
 In fact, the liver serves to detoxify chemicals and filter blood passing through the body.
 Cancer cells often begin in other areas of the body and then spread to the liver.
-Symptoms of liver cancer include loss of appetite, upper abdominal pain, jaundice, vomiting and/or nausea, and white chalky stools.
+Symptoms of liver cancer include loss of appetite, upper abdominal pain, jaundice, vomiting and nausea, and white chalky stools.

 We are presently representing many individuals who have been diagnosed with primary liver cancer as a result of Zantac use.